josh1904/josh1904.github.io/README.md

    The design of a drone capable of scanning rip currents using image processing techniques.
 This project was part of the 15th National Student Exhibition in the Field of Information and Communication Technology (October 2022 – November 2022).

 6. **Autonomous Monte Carlo Localization for Wheeled Soccer Robots**
    The design of a localization system for wheeled soccer robots by implementing the Autonomous Monte Carlo Localization (AMCL) algorithm.
-(February 2022 – Present).

 ---